richardaecn/personal_website/content/home/misc.md

 ### Professional Activities

 * Co-organizer of ImageNet and COCO Visual Recognition Challenges Joint Workshop at ICCV'15, ECCV'16.
+* Co-organizer of Joint Workshop of the COCO and Places Challenges at ICCV'17.
-* Co-organizer of Fine-Grained Visual Categorization Workshop at CVPR'17.
+* Co-organizer of Fine-Grained Visual Categorization Workshop at CVPR'17, CVPR'18.
 * Co-organizer of Large-scale Scene Understanding Workshop (MS COCO Captioning Challenge) at CVPR'15.
 * Program committee of the ACM Multimedia Geotagging Workshop at MM'14.
-* Conference reviewer for CVPR'15, CVPR'16, CVPR'17; ECCV'16; ICCV'17.
+* Conference reviewer for CVPR'15, CVPR'16, CVPR'17, CVPR'18; ECCV'16; ICCV'17.

 ### Honors and Awards